bjvanlinschoten/EventDateApp/DESIGN.md

 * Parse SDK
 * Facebook SDK
 * Parse Push for the chat and for notifying users when they have a new match
+* Parse Cloud + PubNub for the chat

 ## Classes
 * User (from Parse SDK)